hanspi42/signalflowgrapher/README.md

 ## Installation with installer

-Download the installer from ...
+Download the installer from the latest release: https://github.com/hanspi42/signalflowgrapher/releases

 ## Run in a Python environment